Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Finalization of the SOCP

 \subsection{Trust Region Constraint}

 The use of a trust region algorithm is of pivotal importance when dealing with a complexly nonlinear problem that has been linearized.
-The classic approach introduces a node-wise constraint that bounds the norm of the maximum deviation allowed to the state variables w.r.t. the linearization point.
+The classic approach introduces a node-wise constraint that bounds the norm of the maximum deviation allowed to the state variables with respect to the linearization point.
 The radius of the trust region is usually proportional to some performance index that is related to how well the linearized dynamics represent the actual non-linear problem \cite{Malyuta2021Tutorial}.
 Here we introduce a methodology that adjusts the trust region radius for every single variable according to a measure of its nonlinearity and uses a limited number of parameters to update the radius.

 The idea for this algorithm stems from the work of Losacco \textit{et al.} on the \gls{nli} \cite{Losacco2023} and the one of Bernardini \textit{et al.} on trust region \cite{Bernardini2023}: a second-order Taylor expansion of the nonlinear dynamics is computed using \gls{da}.
-This allows one to obtain the first-order expansion of the Jacobian of the constraints w.r.t. the optimization variables (both the states and controls):
+This allows one to obtain the first-order expansion of the Jacobian of the constraints with respect to the optimization variables (both the states and controls):

 where $\vec{J}_i\in\mathbb{R}^{6\times 9}$.
 From now on, in this section, the index $i$ will be dropped for readability; still, the equations are valid for each node.

 The deviation of the Jacobian is a first-order function of the deviation of the optimization variables